Professional Information Security Training

 This class is designed to introduce students to the best tools and technology available for automating vulnerability discovery and crash triage with a focus on delivering a practical approach to applying this technology in real deployments.

-Through an applied understanding of introductory program analysis and binary translation, techniques for finding various bug classes and methods for improved crash debugging will be discussed.
-We will take a deep dive into fuzzing, covering all aspects of this practical approach to finding bugs.
-As the most approachable and versatile of the available tools, the student will apply various fuzzing techniques to several real-world pieces of software.
+We will take a deep dive into fuzzing, covering all aspects of this practical approach to finding bugs including targeting open source libraries, binary targets, network protocols, and OS kernels with full system snapshot fuzzing.
+Class attendees will learn to use the best tools and techniques available to fuzz several real-world pieces of software on both Windows and Linux.
 Students will learn strategies for analyzing attack surface, writing grammars, and generating effective corpus.
 We will explore in detail the latest innovations such as harnessing code coverage for guided evolutionary fuzzing and symbolic reasoning for concolic fuzzing.

 We approach crash analysis through the lens of scriptable debuggers and program analysis.
 We will apply tools like reverse debugging and memory debuggers to assist in interactively diagnosing root cause of crashes.
 Then we will leverage the power of dynamic taint tracking and graph slicing to help isolate the path of user controlled input in the program and identify the exact input bytes influencing a crash.
 Lastly, we will look at possible ways to determine the impact of a vulnerability.

-This class will focus on x86/x64 architecture and target file parsers, network parsers and browsers on both Windows and Linux environments.
+This class will focus on x86/x64 architecture and target file parsers, network parsers and kernel attack surface on both Windows and Linux environments.

 Who Should Attend